retorquere/pimsync/docs/source/install.rst

 ---------

 The build and installation process is designed to ease downstream packaging and redistribution.
-Efforts in packaging pimsync downstream is highly appreciated.
+Efforts in packaging pimsync downstream are highly appreciated.

 Version
 .......